rbamos/minecraft-ec2-ondemand/README.md

 Make sure your security group allows ingress on ports 22 (SSH) and 25565 (Minecraft)

+Important settings:
+* Set the EBS volume to encrypted
+* Consider the size of your EBS volume carefully
+  * I found 30GB to be stable for me.
+20GB may be adequate.
+  * Note: 30GB is included in free tier
+* If using the hibernate strategy, enable hibernation
+  * Note: You cannot enable hibernation later without recreating the instance.
+  * You will need to allocate additional space to the EBS volume for your RAM. e.g. if you enable hibernation on an instance with 8GB of ram, you'll need to add an additional 8GB of space to EBS

 ## Set up Minecraft
 SSH into your EC2 instance.
 Install the Minecraft server.